 Here is a suggestion: contract each cluster into a single vertex.
-The result is a random graph G of high degree (each vertex $v \in G$ is a cluster C in $\mathbb{Z}^d$ and its degree is the number of closed edges coming out of C).
-When the percolation is subcritical one expects to see a perturbation of the lattice, analogous to first passage percolation.
-When the percolation is critical the random geometric structure obtained is rather different.
+The result is a random graph G with high degrees (each vertex $v \in G$ is a cluster C in $\mathbb{Z}^d$ and its degree is the number of closed edges coming out of C).
+When the percolation is subcritical one expects to see a perturbation of the lattice.
+A random version of a rough isometry, but when the percolation is critical the random geometric structure obtained is expected to be rather different.

-We refer to the above random graph G as CCCP (Contracting Clusters of Critical Percolation).
+We say CCCP instead of G (CCCP standing for Contracting Clusters of Critical Percolation).
 For example (with Ori Gurel-Gurevich and Gady Kozma) we have: when d = 2, the CCCP has exponential volume growth a.s.
 When d > 6 a.s. the CCCP has double-exponential volume growth.